ansible-network/network.reports/roles/gather/README.md

 ```

 Example Output
-When the playbook is executed successfully, the output will display the all_gathered_facts for the specified resources.
+When the playbook is executed successfully, the output will display the all_gathered_resources for the specified resources.

 ## License